What we do

 Two members of the public learning CPR

-There are lots of AEDs around our region, but our communities need more.
-To enquire about purchasing an AED for your workplace, school or community contact the team via email [email protected]
+There are lots of AEDs around our region but our communities need more.

-To see where AEDs are located in your community visit aedlocations.co.nz, or download the app onto your phone.
+To see where AEDs are in your community visit aedlocations.co.nz, or download the app onto your phone.
 It’s completely free.

 GoodSAM Responder App